 6 strips bacon, cooked and broken into small pieces (optional)

-bowl. heat cream on stove slowly and add cheese, stirring until well
+Heat cream on stove slowly and add cheese, stirring until well blended and thick.

 1/2 tablespoon olive oil

 4 ounces hot or sweet Italian turkey sausage, casings removed

 2 onions, finely chopped